- Home

 NOTE: The information on this webpage is provided as a service to users and the Utah State Board of Education is not responsible for any errors or omissions.

-NOTE: This history only shows rule versions from 2018 to the present.
-Any earlier documents can be accessed at the Office of Administrative Rules website.
+NOTE: This history may be incomplete as it only shows rule versions if they were saved in digital format at the Utah State Board of Education.
+Additional rule versions may be accessed at the Office of Administrative Rules website.
 Please contact Kirin McInnis, legal assistant, at kirin.mcinnis@schools.utah.gov with any questions.

 Categories related to this rule: | This rule requires: | Framework category: | |||